ActiveInferenceInstitute/CEREBRUM/docs/getting_started.md

 4. **Transform cases as needed**: Change your model's functional role
 5. **Connect models together**: Use the message bus for model communication

+## Contributing to CEREBRUM

+If you're interested in contributing to CEREBRUM, we welcome contributions across a wide spectrum of activities:

+### Research Contributions
+- **Theoretical Development**
+  - Extending the mathematical framework
+  - Proposing novel case structures
+  - Developing new inference algorithms

+- **Empirical Testing**
+  - Designing experiments
+  - Benchmarking performance
+  - Creating validation datasets

+### Technical Contributions
+- **Core Framework Development**
+  - Implementing new model components
+  - Optimizing existing implementations
+  - Improving the transformation engine

+- **Language Implementations**
+  - Creating or improving implementations in various languages
+  - Building integrations with other frameworks
+  - Developing specialized variants

+### Documentation & Examples
+- **Educational Content**
+  - Creating tutorials and guides
+  - Developing learning resources
+  - Documenting use cases

+- **Model Examples**
+  - Creating demonstrative models
+  - Implementing domain-specific applications
+  - Building interactive demonstrations

+### Getting Started as a Contributor

+1. Choose an area that matches your interests and skills
+2. Check the GitHub issues for "good first issue" tags
+3. Read the [CONTRIBUTING.md](https://github.com/ActiveInferenceInstitute/CEREBRUM/blob/main/CONTRIBUTING.md) document for detailed guidelines
+4. Join our community channels to connect with other contributors
+5. Start with small contributions to familiarize yourself with the codebase

+For more detailed information about contribution opportunities, please see our comprehensive [contribution guide](https://github.com/ActiveInferenceInstitute/CEREBRUM/blob/main/CONTRIBUTING.md).

 ## Next Steps

 After building your first model, explore these advanced topics: